 A versatile voice of Czech rock and theatrical music, he bridged the progressive sounds of the 1980s with modern stages.

-Roman Dragoun's career is a map of Czech popular music across four decades.
-Emerging in the early 1980s, he became the keyboardist and vocalist for the seminal progressive rock band Progres 2, a group known for its ambitious, synth-driven concept albums.
-His path wasn't confined to one band; he moved through influential groups like Stromboli and Futurum, and his skills as a session musician made him a sought-after collaborator.
-Dragoun also carved a parallel career in musical theatre, bringing a rock sensibility to the stage.
-His induction into the Beat Hall of Fame in 2012 cemented his status as a foundational figure, respected for his adaptability and enduring presence in a shifting musical landscape.
+Roman Dragoun played keyboard and sang for the progressive rock band Progres 2 in the early 1980s, a group known for ambitious synth-driven concept albums.
+He moved through influential bands like Stromboli and Futurum, and his session skills made him a sought-after collaborator.
+Dragoun also worked in musical theatre, bringing a rock sensibility to the stage.
+The Beat Hall of Fame inducted him in 2012, recognizing his adaptability and enduring presence across four decades of Czech popular music.

 1946–1964